I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

 If you do occasionally play with a DPI beyond this, then simply look for DPI switching.
 This is also good in games where you might play with a low DPI as a sniper character and then a higher DPI when driving a tank.

-In addition many gaming mice that have higher DPI actually have issues that make them have questionable accuracy including angle snapping and accelration.
+In addition, many gaming mice that have higher DPI actually have issues that make them have questionable accuracy including angle snapping and acceleration.

 Understanding Angle Snapping and Acceleration

 Some gaming mice come with software that includes built-in acceleration through the sensor or prediction/drift control through angle snapping.
 While both can make for a smoother browsing experience it often makes you less accurate while gaming.
 An optical LED sensor like that found in the Razer Deathadder will be the better option for accuracy as it has what I consider the best sensor on the market, the Avago S3988.

 That being said, some gamers prefer to have acceleration so this can come down to personal preference and the types of games you play.
 These types of gamers may prefer an Optical Laser sensor like the Avago S9500 found in the G9X.